nopERcart free shopping-cart

 Other Options: See the Javascript file nopercart.js for a complete list, and description, of all options.
 Near the top of the file you'll see comments describing all the options, and after that you'll see assignment statements giving values to them.
 Most options are either true/false, a string, or a number; for true/false options, you enter either true or false, replacing the existing value; for string options, enter any text you wish between the quote-marks -- this can include HTML tags; for numeric options, simply enter the number you wish.
 However, the ShipTable and PackTable options are arrays of structures that are made up of strings and numbers; the examples in nopercart.js will show you how to specify these options.

-When editing the options, be aware that punctuation matters in Javascript statements; however, everything after a "//" is a comment, where anything goes.
+When editing the options, be aware that punctuation matters; however, everything after a "//" is a comment, where anything goes.

 4. On each page you wish to sell products from, include the lines: